-Catawba Guides, a student outreach organization for the Office of Admissions, lead campus tours for prospective students and their parents.
-Catawba Guide activities include opportunities to visit hometown high schools, attend receptions, and take prospective students to observe Catawba classes.
-Catawba Guides may also choose to welcome a perspective student to attend an overnight housing event to experience dorm life.
-Membership is limited to approximately 40 students based on academic standing (2.25 GPA).
-The application and interview process takes place in January and is open to all interested freshmen, sophomores and juniors.
+Catawba Guides, a student outreach organization for the Office of Admissions, lead campus tours for prospective students and their families.
+Catawba Guide activities include opportunities to visit hometown high schools, attend College sponsored receptions, and escort prospective students to observe Catawba classes.
+Applicants for the Catawba Guide program should have at least two semesters remaining of full-time enrollment after completion of the training program which is usually one semester in length.
+The application and interview process takes place in the fall semester.